The only Minnesota-approved CTE alternative teacher preparation program in the state.

 Recruitment & Admission

 We recruit teachers through a vast network of partners.
-Principals, Perkins coordinators, service cooperative leaders, professional organizations, and more recommend our program to teachers.
-We schedule a meeting with candidates needing licensure support (click here to schedule), and map out their needs and program options.
+Principals, Perkins coordinators, service cooperative leaders, professional organizations, and more recommend our programs to teachers.
+We schedule a meeting with candidates needing licensure support, and map out their needs and program options.

 Advising & Mentoring

-Each admitted candidate is appointed an advisor/mentor who will stay engaged with the candidate throughout the program.
+Each admitted candidate is assigned an advisor/mentor who will guide the candidate throughout the licensure program.
 Candidates work with their advisor/mentor to determine their individualized licensure program needs and design a sequence of modules and field experiences to learn necessary content.

 Individualized Learning